Eirinintz/Applications-of-Linear-Programming-in-Digital-Systems/README.md

 ### *Welcome* to my first repository with my files!

 ---
+This work was done as part of the *Introduction to Linear and Non-Linear Optimization* course of the Department of Digital Systems at the University of Peloponnese.

 There are two presentations in two different languages:
 1) In English 🚇💂🏼‍♀️☎️